openshift/cincinnati/docs/design/openshift.md

 The graphs served by the Policy Engine will always have a single root node (equal to the cluster’s current version) and a single leaf node (equal to the channel target).
 There may be any number of nodes between the root and the leaf, so the Cluster Version Operator will choose the newest version if it encounters a choice.
 Because there is a single leaf in the graph, every choice is valid and won’t leave the cluster in a state where it cannot update to the channel target.
 Above, in Figure 3, the Cluster Version Operator will opt to update from `1.0.0` to `1.3.0` (because `1.3.0` is newer than `1.1.0` and `1.1.1`) but both `1.1.0` and `1.1.1` are also valid options.

-Every update in the graph is annotated with its approved channels.
+Every release in the graph is annotated with its approved channels.
 In order for the update to be included in the graph for a particular channel, it must be approved for that channel.
-This is done to prevent an update destined for a less stable channel from being served to a cluster subscribed to a more stable channel.
+This is done to prevent a release destined for a less stable channel from being served to a cluster subscribed to a more stable channel.
 The following helps demonstrate this:

 <figure align="center">
   <img src="figures/openshift-4.svg" alt="Figure 4: The view of the update graph from a client in the Beta channel" />